Chirag-ahir/JAVA-All-Basic/README.md

 >
 Inheritance is a mechanism in which child class acquires the property of parent class.

+why do we need inheritance ?<br>
+Inheritance enables code reusability and saves time.<br>
+it is also used for Method Overriding.

 >What is Polymorphism ?<br>

 Polymorphism is the ability of an object to identify as more than one type. <br>